How to Start an LLC in California

 These documents are processed and approved by the California Secretary of State.
 There is a $70 filing fee, plus a $5 fee if you want a Certified Copy of the documents.
 Digital (emailed) document copies are free.

 After this process, you’ll be able to obtain California business licenses on the county level.
-You’ll need to apply directly with the counties that you plan to do business in.
+You’ll need to apply directly with the counties where you plan to do business.